squid-cache/squid-cache.github.io/KnowledgeBase/OpenBsd.rst

 cd /usr/ports/www/squid27
 make install
 }}}

 == Compiling ==
-To build squid, no particular method should be needed.
+To build squid for standard use, no particular method should be needed.
 See SquidFaq/CompilingSquid for detailed instructions.
 If you plan to do development on squid, some caution is needed: apparently something in the mix of sources and libraries trips a bug in gcc when building parts of the test-suite with optimizations.
 Building with optimizations explicitly turned off will allow to compile fine.
 In other words you'll need to:

 {{{
 CFLAGS='-O0 -Wall -g' CXXFLAGS="$CFLAGS" ./test-builds.sh
 }}}

+If using squid as a transparent proxy on OpenBSD, there are two methods of looking up the original destination address. --enable-pf-transparent is the traditional method, which uses an ioctl() against /dev/pf to request the information from PF (requiring privileged access to the device node).
+For this method, use "rdr-to" (formerly "rdr") PF rules to pass the traffic to squid.
+As of OpenBSD 4.4 it is also possible to use --enable-ipfw-transparent which uses the simpler getsockname() interface.
+This method uses "divert-to" rules in PF.
+More information is available in the [[http://www.openbsd.org/cgi-bin/cvsweb/ports/www/squid/pkg/README-main?content-type=text%2Fplain|package's README file]].

 == Troubleshooting ==

 === NAT lookup failures ===
-The traditional method of looking up NAT translations, as supported by squid's --enable-pf-transparent option, requires privileged access to perform ioctl() on /dev/pf.
-To use this, you must ensure the user running squid has write access to /dev/pf.
-Additionally, this method requires that squid be built against correct kernel headers.
-Certain changes to PF will require that squid is recompiled.
+If using --enable-pf-transparent, ensure that the userid running squid has write access to /dev/pf, and that squid was built against correct kernel headers; some changes to PF will require that squid is recompiled.

 CategoryKnowledgeBase SquidFaq/BinaryPackages